 On the summit

 Camping is allowed.
 No huts.

-Some mountain hotels and stations tries to enforce the "not-camping-closer-than-150 meters-rule".
+Some mountain hotels and stations try to enforce the "not-camping-closer-than-150 meters-rule".
 Spiterstulen is supposedly a hardliner and to avoid trouble and arguments, it may be a good idea to keep a good distance to the station.

 Erik S wrote the following on another mountain page:

 The current situation at Spiterstulen is that you must either camp at the campsite next to Spiterstulen and pay a fee, or camp at least 1 km away.
 While it's otherwise supposedly forbidden to camp within the 1 km zone, what you risk is paying a fine or fee equivalent to the camping fee at Spiterstulen.